Soulfully Made » Desserts » Cakes & Cupcakes » Chantilly Cake Recipe

 What is mascarpone?

-Mascarpone (pronounces mahs-car-Poh-nay) is an Italian double or triple cream cheese.
-It is smooth and silky in texture.
-It is made from cow’s milk and has a high butterfat content that gives it such a rich buttery texture.
+Mascarpone (pronounced mahs-car-Poh-nay) is an Italian double or triple cream cheese.
+It is smooth and silky in texture and made from cow’s milk, which gives it a high butterfat content for a rich buttery texture.

 Where can you buy mascarpone cheese?